ShamimHosen75/ShamimHosen75/README.md

 - 🌱 I’m currently learning **New Technology [Redux Toolkit & TypeScript]**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/billal-hosen-shamim/]
+- 👨‍💻 All of my projects are available in my Portfolio website at [https://shamim-devs.netlify.app/]

 - 💬 Ask me about **Web Internet, Technology, React, JavaScript, Node JS, MongoDB**